702573N/Obsidian-Tasks-Calendar/README.md

 ## Setup
 1. Install "Dataview Plugin" from the external plugins
-2. Create a new folder in obsidian a paste the files "view.js" and "view.css" into it
+2. Create a new folder called "tasksCalendar" or any other name and paste the files "view.js" and "view.css" into it

     ![11](https://user-images.githubusercontent.com/59178587/195023158-99381088-0cc0-428e-8077-6ea66a388992.png)